-- In order to be eligible to receive a Delran High School Diploma and participate in commencement ceremonies, students must complete all coursework as prescribed by the State of New Jersey and Delran Township Board of Education policies and regulations. - A student is eligible to participate in graduation if he/she meets all academic, attendance, and disciplinary requirements. - 3.
-Graduation speakers: Valedictorian and Salutatorian (students ranked number 1 and number 2, respectively, in the class) as determined by weighted GPA calculated at the end of 3rd quarter of their senior year, will deliver speeches at graduation.
-The Senior Class President.
+- 1. In order to be eligible to receive a Delran High School Diploma and participate in commencement ceremonies, students must complete all coursework as prescribed by the State of New Jersey and Delran Township Board of Education policies and regulations. - 2.
+A student is eligible to participate in graduation if he/she meets all academic, attendance, and disciplinary requirements. - 3.
+Graduation speakers: The Senior Class President will give a speech to welcome everyone in attendance.
+The Valedictorian and Salutatorian (students ranked number 1 and number 2, respectively, in the class) as determined by weighted GPA calculated at the end of 3rd quarter of their senior year, will also speak graduation.
 In addition, all seniors will be invited to submit a speech to a committee of faculty members.
-The committee will select a fourth speaker from this group.
+The committee will select the fourth speaker from this group. - 4.
+A musical reflection has been traditionally a part of the DHS graduation ceremony.
+Any Senior who is interested in performing at graduation will be invited to submit a recording of their performance.
+A committee will select the person or group who will perform at graduation.